ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 ]
 ```

-Every time you write a function that takes a phone number represented as a string, you must first validate that number.
+Any function that takes a phone number represented as a string must first validate that number.
 Here's one of the worst approaches imaginable:

 ```python